It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 So how can you fix it?
 There are three ways to fix a flooded chainsaw:

-5 Faulty Armature
+5 Faulty Coil/Armature

 Testing The Armature

-- Remove coil control ground wire
+- Remove the control wire and refit the pull assembly.

 Result